TeamHypersomnia/Hypersomnia/README.md

 ### Editor integration

+If you plan to use the Hypersomnia editor on Linux, you might want to follow some additional configuration to make the experience better.

+#### Opening and saving files

-The Hypersomnia editor has options to save and open files.
-On Windows, they open a dialog through [GetOpenFileName](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646927(v=vs.85).aspx).
+The Hypersomnia editor can open files for editing and save them.
+On Windows, this is accomplished through [GetOpenFileName](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646927(v=vs.85).aspx).
-Needless to say, such a thing does not exist on Unix.
+Needless to say, such a thing does not exist on Linux.
 Hypersomnia provides bash scripts for common file managers in ``hypersomnia/scripts/unix/managers``.
-Choose one for opening and one for saving, then ``cd`` to ``hypersomnia/scripts/unix`` and create symlinks as such:
+Choose one for opening and one for saving, then ``cd`` to ``hypersomnia/scripts/unix`` and, assuming you want to use ``ranger`` as your file manager, create symlinks as such:

 - ``ln -s managers/save_file_ranger.sh save_file.local.sh``
 - ``ln -s managers/open_file_ranger.sh open_file.local.sh``

-(That assumes you want to use ``ranger`` as your file manager) The symlinks will not be tracked by git.
+The symlinks will not be tracked by git.

 Currently, the following file managers are supported:
 - [ranger](https://github.com/ranger/ranger) through ``--choosefile`` option

 The scripts use ``$TERMINAL`` variable for file managers that need a terminal to run on.
 Ensure your terminal supports ``-e`` flag that passes the commands to launch on startup.

-If you want to implement your own script, the only thing it is required to do is to create a ``$PWD/cache/gen/last_file_path.txt`` file containg the path to the file to be opened or saved to by the editor.
+If you want to implement your own script, the only thing it is required to do is creating a ``$PWD/cache/gen/last_file_path.txt`` file containg the path to the file to be opened or saved to by the editor.

 # Contributing